 You might already be familiar with open enrollment, but let's take a moment to talk about what it really means in the context of divorce and life changes since those things will make an impact on how you select insurance plans during this period!

 While the timing of open enrollment can vary with different employers, open enrollment is generally the period between November and mid-December when you are able to make changes to your health insurance plans.
 During this period, you can choose to renew your participation in your company's current insurance plans, switch to a different one, or drop your existing plan.

-Because of the flexibility in choosing next year’s coverage, this is a good time to take a step back and take a look at where your employee benefits fit into everything else you’re doing.
-There could be connections you’re missing, or not aware of, that may save you money (or cost you big) over the course of the next year.
+Because of the flexibility in choosing next year's coverage, this is an excellent time to take a step back and look at where your employee benefits fit into everything else you're doing.
+There could be connections you're missing or not aware of that may save you money (or cost you big over the following year.
 Here are a few things to note when looking at options available to you during open enrollment.